ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

-Member names containing characters other than allowed by `dotted-member-name` — such as space (U+0020), minus (U+002D), dot (U+002E) or escaped characters which appear in the [name picker semantics section](#name-semantics) — MUST NOT be used with the `dotted-member-name`.
+Member names containing characters other than allowed by `dotted-member-name` — such as space (U+0020), minus (U+002D), dot (U+002E) or escaped characters which appear in the [name selector semantics section](#name-semantics) — MUST NOT be used with the `dotted-member-name`.
-(Such member names can be addressed by the `name-picker` syntax instead.)
+(Such member names can be addressed by the `name-selector` syntax instead.)

+A `dotted-member-name` string is converted to a member name by removing the initial dot.

 #### Semantics
 {: unnumbered}

 A child appender operates on objects and arrays only.
-It contains a comma-delimited collection of __PICKERS__ to indicate which object members and array elements to selects.
+It contains a comma-delimited collection of selectors to indicate which object members and array elements to selects.

-__PICKERS__ of different types may be combined within a single child appender.
+selectors of different types may be combined within a single child appender.

-A child appender iterates over its input nodelist and presents each node to each __PICKER__.
+A child appender iterates over its input nodelist and presents each node to each selector.
-The __PICKER__ then identifies which of that node's children are to be included in the resulting nodelist.
+The selector then identifies which of that node's children are to be included in the resulting nodelist.

-The resulting nodelist of a child appender is the concatenation of the nodelists from each of its __PICKERS__ in the order that the __PICKERS__ appear in the list.
+The resulting nodelist of a child appender is the concatenation of the nodelists from each of its selectors in the order that the selectors appear in the list.
-Note that any node matched by more than one __PICKER__ is kept as many times in the nodelist.
+Note that any node matched by more than one selector is kept as many times in the nodelist.

 ### Descendant appenders